k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_New_Setup.md

     ~~~

-### Load the Package on all nodes
+### Load the Package on all Nodes

-1. Log in to the user previously created that was designated to the Cassandra installation.
+1. Log in to the previously created user that was designated to the Cassandra installation.

 2. Download the latest Cassandra package (located [here](https://download.k2view.com/index.php/s/dMH2PWuIErPFszK)).

-2. Log in to the Linux server as the user 'Cassandra' and copy the package to the home directory.
+2. Log in to the Linux server as the 'Cassandra' user and copy the package to the home directory.

 3. Untar the package (the package name varies according to the version) as follows: